dylan909/dylan909/README.md

 #### Reach me

-If you want to chat about TypeScript, frontend architecture, or trains — I'm around.
+If you want to chat about TypeScript, frontend architecture or strava timings — I'm around.